Originally published Friday, 05 June 2015.

 When I was a young man, I seemed to continually wrestle with knowing God’s will for my life.
 I wanted more than anything to follow His plan.
 Interestingly, now that I’m “old” (currently 47 years old), I still wrestle with doing His will in my life.
 I have come to learn that this is not just something that a young person does early in life; it is a lifelong pursuit in order to stay in the exact center of His plan and to trust in it!

 So, then, how can we know God’s plan for our lives?
 Over the past twenty-five years that I have been in ministry, I have discovered eight vital keys to knowing God’s will and plan for your life.
 Here they are:

-For starters, if you are interested in knowing God’s plan for your life, then you must learn to walk with God.
+For starters, if you are interested in knowing God’s will and plan for your life, then you must learn to walk with God.
 You need to develop a relationship with Him.
 Christianity is all about relationship rather than just religion.

 And so you must cultivate your relationship with God.
 You must seek to know Him and not just seek to know about Him.